Skip to content

 Your ops team is a bottleneck disguised as a process

 In most 4PL control towers, a shipment cannot move forward until someone manually reads an email, opens the attached PDF (often 200–300 pages of mixed invoices, packing lists, and AWBs), identifies which pages matter, extracts the relevant data, validates it against business rules, and keys it into CargoWise or your TMS.
-This process takes 15–45 minutes per shipment, varies in accuracy depending on who is processing it, and breaks down entirely during peak volumes, staff turnover, or when a new supplier sends documents in a format nobody has seen before.
-The result: shipments stall, exceptions multiply, and your control tower becomes the slowest link in the chain it is supposed to be orchestrating.
+That takes 15–45 minutes per shipment.
+Accuracy depends on who's processing and how far into their shift they are.
+The whole thing breaks down during peak volumes, staff turnover, or when a new supplier shows up with a format nobody has seen before.
+Shipments stall, exceptions multiply, and your control tower becomes the slowest link in the chain it's supposed to orchestrate.

 Ops staff spending 60–70% of their time on manual document processing instead of exception management and client communication